Episode 184: How to Develop Your Leadership Skills (Project Leadership Series) (Free)

 In today’s episode we continue our PM Podcast project leadership series.
 I have invited Andy Kaufman, PMP from The Institute for Leadership Excellence & Development (www.i-leadonline.com and www.peopleandprojectspodcast.com) to discuss how each and everyone of you could go about to develop your project management leadership skills.

 In the interview, Andy and I discuss how project management differs from project leadership, if a project leader needs subject matter expertise, why he recommends that we develop capability in our teams and of course he gives us his tips on skill development.

 As a special gift to our premium listeners, Andy is making two Leadership Appraisal worksheets available to our premium listeners.
 You’ll get both the self appraisal and the others appraisal form.
 One is for you to fill in and one is to give to your peers, team members or boss to fill in.
-So... if you are a premium listener: thank you very much for suppoprting the podcast financially and please check your iTunes for these 2 PDF documents.
+So... if you are a premium listener: thank you very much for suppoprting the podcast financially and please check your podcast app for these 2 PDF documents.
 (Note: These worksheets are not available on our website or via the free podcast.
 They are delivered via your paid, premium podcast subscription feed.)

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.

 Cornelius Fichtner: Hello and welcome to Episode #184.
 I am Cornelius Fichtner.
 This is The Project Management Podcast™.
 It’s nice to have you with us.